core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

     * The peer A runs KUDOS with the other peer B, acting as initiator.
 If the peer A is a CAPABLE device, it stores on disk the Master Secret and Master Salt from the newly established OSCORE Security Context CTX\_NEW, as Latest Master Secret and Latest Master Salt, respectively.

-* If a pair P1 is not found, the peer A checks whether it has a pair P2 = (Bootstrap Master Secret, Bootstrap Master Salt) associated with the other peer B stored on disk.
+* If a pair P1 is not found, the peer A checks whether it has stored on disk a pair P2 = (Bootstrap Master Secret, Bootstrap Master Salt) associated with the other peer B.

     * If a pair P2 is found, the peer A performs the following actions.